nanthanwa/gugupay/contracts/README.md

 # GuguPay Smart Contract

 A payment processing smart contract built on Sui Move that allows merchants to create invoices and accept SUI tokens as payment.
-The contract includes features for merchant management, invoice creation, payment processing, and balance withdrawal.
+The contract uses a shared object design for better scalability and user experience.

 ## Features

+- Shared object design for better scalability
 - Merchant registration and management
 - Invoice creation with USD pricing
 - Payment processing with automatic SUI/USD conversion